pimoroni/automation-hat/documentation/REFERENCE.md

 Three of the four analog inputs on Automation HAT are 24V tolerant, with a forth 3.3V input in the breakout header.

+The 24V tolerant inputs each have a basic voltage divider, using 120k and 820k resistors, that divides up to 25.85v down to the 0-3.3v range supported by the ADC.
+This slight over-range is compensated for in the library.

 You can read an analog input like so:

 ```python